CM4all/beng-proxy/doc/translation.rst

 ``Content-Type`` by file name suffix.
 It will disable the normal lookup via *extended attributes*.

-When a HTTP request for a static file (local file or NFS file) is handled, :program:`beng-proxy` will check if the file name has a “suffix” (short alphanumeric name after a dot).
+When a HTTP request for a static file is handled, :program:`beng-proxy` will check if the file name has a “suffix” (short alphanumeric name after a dot).
 If will ask the translation server for a ``Content-Type`` for this suffix.
 This